Tokyo / Mt. Fuji / Hakone / Takayama / Shirakawago / Kanazawa / Kyoto

 Morning Bullet Train to Nagoya then transfer to Takayama, an ancient city called “Little Kyoto”.

-Afternoon visit to Yatai Kaikan Hall and the Kusakabe Folk Museum, a 1890’s house that now hold a collection of folk art.
+Afternoon visit to Yatai Kaikan Hall and the Kusakabe Folk Museum, an 1890’s house that now holds a collection of folk art.
 Walk along the streets of Kami Sannomachi, with its preservation of traditional Japanese wooden houses, shops and sake breweries.
 (B)

 Morning visit to the famous market of Takayama.
-Continue on to a scenic drive to Ogimachi Castle Old Site Observatory for spectacular views of Shirakawago Village, a UNESO World Heritage site.
+Continue on to a scenic drive to Ogimachi Castle Old Site Observatory for spectacular views of Shirakawago Village, a UNESCO World Heritage site.
 (B)

 The day begins with a visit to the former residence of a samurai family.
 Continue to 400-year-old Kenrokuen Garden, one of the Three Great Gardens of Japan, followed by a visit to a beautifully preserved former geisha district.
 Later transfer to Kyoto by train.
 (B)